dynamiclayer/dynamiclayer-compose/README.md

 ## Components

-Dynamic Layer is an collection of UI components built with Figma and SwiftUI that you can use as a starting point when coding user interfaces and mobile apps.
+Dynamic Layer is an collection of UI components built with Figma and Compose that you can use as a starting point when coding user interfaces and mobile apps.

 <table>
   <tr>